anka-213/gf-vscode/README.md

 ## Installation

+### Linux

+You can either download a binary from the repository or use nix to install it with the instructions in the next section

+You can download the latest binary from [here](https://github.com/anka-213/gf-lsp/releases/tag/prerelease).
+- Download the `gf-lsp-linux-bundle`
+- Rename it to `gf-lsp`
+- make it executable using `chmod +x gf-lsp`
+- and put it in one of the directories in your `$PATH`

+After that reload your vscode window, to make the extension aware of it

+### Nix: Mac or Linux
 In order to install the server you first need to install [nix](https://nixos.org/) by running:
 ```
 sh <(curl -L https://nixos.org/nix/install) --daemon               # Install nix